coleenp7/meat_and_two_sides_meal_planner/README.md

 - **Check meat names**: The script identifies meat types by looking for keywords in the item names:
   - Items containing "chicken" → counted as chicken
-  - Items containing "pork" → counted as pork
+  - Items containing "pork" or "ham" → counted as pork
   - Items containing "fish" → counted as fish
   - Items containing "shrimp" → counted as shrimp
   - Items containing "beef" → counted as beef
 - **Case insensitive**: "Chicken", "chicken", and "CHICKEN" all work
+- **Ham is pork**: "Ham", "Honey Ham", "Ham Steak" all count toward the pork requirement
 - **Be specific**: If you want items counted properly, include the meat type in the name

 ### Deleting All Triggers